zhangky12/enviRule/README.md

 Welcome to enviRule developed by EAWAG!
 Waiting for a client ...
 ```

+###Note: you can find reactions to play with under the folder "example"

 Connect to enviRule server from a client
 ==========================================
 ```